code61/short_format_notes/_sessions/c1s2/5_separate_css_file.md

 }
 {% endhighlight %}

-Absolute local links are a bit more flexible than absolute external links: e.g. if you change your domain name everything will still be fine.
+Root-relative links are a bit more flexible than absolute external links: e.g. if you change your domain name everything will still be fine.
 They're sometimes useful for your own static sites, but probably won't work when developing locally (because the root will be taken to be the root of your file system and not the folder containing the site!).

-#### 3. Relative local links
+#### 3. Document-relative links

-Relative local links contain the path to the resource *relative to the file where the link is written*. **Relative local links don't begin with `/`**:
+Document-relative links contain the path to the resource *relative to the file where the link is written*. **Document-relative links don't begin with `/`**:

 {% highlight html %}
 <!-- in index.html -->